Bethel Foundation

-The healthcare foundation was established in 1867 as Evangelische Heil- und Pflegeanstalt für Epileptische (Protestant institute of healing and care for epileptics) in Gadderbaum, today a locality of Bielefeld.
+The healthcare foundation was established in 1867 as Evangelische Heil- und Pflegeanstalt für Epileptische (Protestant institute of healing and care for epileptics) in Gadderbaum, today a district of Bielefeld.
 In 1872 Pastor Friedrich von Bodelschwingh, Senior, a proponent of the inner mission within the then Evangelical State Church in Prussia became its director.
 He massively strengthened and extended the institution, with more premises also for the poor and at other locations, and renamed it after Bethel in 1874.
 The name Bethel was also started being used for the neighbourhood, which developed outside the hospital.
 Later Bodelschwingh's name was compounded to the institution's name.
 In 1910 Bodelschwingh, Senior, died and the leadership passed on to his son Friedrich von Bodelschwingh, Junior, who led the institution until his death in 1946.

 The institution is notable for its resistance against the Nazi Germany era.
 In August 1933, some six months after Hitler had become Reich Chancellor, Pastor Bodelschwingh, Junior, met with Dietrich Bonhoeffer and a few others to draft a new confession of faith, clarifying the grounds for resisting the Nazification of Germany, the Bethel Confession (Betheler Bekenntnis).
 The resulting document, the Barmen Declaration, was an early form of resistance to Hitler, a rejection of Christian anti-Judaism and racist anti-Semitism, though in practical terms it did nothing to impede the Nazis.
 During the course of the T-4 Euthanasia Program, which ran in 1940 and 1941 and was aimed at exterminating physically and mentally disabled people, the staff at the institution were mainly in opposition to that crime of the National Socialist party.
 In 1940, Adolf Hitler ordered the gassing of all mental patients.
 The director of the hospital, pastor Bodelschwingh, Junior, resisted.

 You can put me into a concentration camp if you want, that is your affair.
 But as long as I am free, you do not touch one of my patients.
 I cannot change to fit the times or the wishes of the Führer.
 I stand under orders from our Lord Jesus Christ.